Managing highway infrastructure

 Our roads, footways, street lights, street furniture, traffic signals, gullies and drains, trees, grass verges, signs, road markings, bridges and other structures are all different types of highway asset.
 These assets help to ensure that journeys around and through the county are safe and reliable.

 Our local highway network is the most valuable asset we own in Kent.
-It plays a vital part in delivering our vision in Kent County Council’s strategic statement Increasing Opportunities, Improving Outcomes, which sets out our ambitions towards 2020.
+It plays a vital part in delivering our vision in Kent County Council’s strategic statement Increasing Opportunities, Improving Outcomes, which sets out our ambitions going forward.
 Our roads provide safe and reliable journeys, which support social and economic prosperity.
 They also facilitate the transport of services essential to health and wellbeing, such as emergency services, medical services and food transportation.

 Like many councils, Kent is facing significant challenges in maintaining a safe and reliable highway network during a time of diminishing resource, ageing highway assets and increasing public expectation.
 This is a national issue but affects Kent given the scale of our highway network and our proximity to London, the Dartford crossings and Europe.